hoangperry/hoangperry.github.io/_posts/2019-10-09-how-to-ride-a-motorbike.md

 Usually, a semi Semi-automatic Motorcycle have 4 or 5 gear level.
 The maximum speed of each level increases gradually.
-And the acceleration of each level will decrease
+And the acceleration of each level will decrease.
+So choose the gear fit with your current speed.

 # Manual Transmission Motorcycle